-I used to ascribe this particular piece of advice, until in the middle a class discussion a professor said, “I think it’s important for us to remember that being able to write every day is a privilege.”
+However, my perspective on this bit of advice changed drastically in the middle of a class discussion one day.
+My professor said, “I think it’s important for us to remember that being able to write every day is a privilege.”

 2. Protect Your Writing Time

 Despite my previous point, I do think it’s important to write regularly.
 Having a writing routine makes it more likely that you’ll actually get down to business and finish the pieces you start.